KempnerInstitute/examples/array-job/README.md

 ### Prerequisites

 - Access to a SLURM cluster
-- Python 3 installed on the cluster with any necessary modules for running the script
+- Python 3 installed on the cluster

 ### Steps to Clone and Run the Job